waterbycounty

 What's happening with rivers in Greenville County right now?

-Greenville County's primary USGS streamgage on the SALUDA RIVER is currently reading 169 cubic feet per second — 23% of the long-term mean of 725.59 cfs.
+Greenville County's primary USGS streamgage on the SALUDA RIVER has a pipeline snapshot of 169 cubic feet per second — 23% of the long-term mean of 725.59 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Greenville County water compare to the South Carolina average?